Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 Churn recovery follows the same pattern:

 - Cancel flows are client-side JavaScript.
-The cost of serving them is zero.
+The cost of serving them is minimal.

 - Dunning emails are triggered emails.
 Cost: fractions of a cent.